-1. Any loose books, charts, paper work may be stowed in the navigation table or placed on the adjacent shelves.
-2. While racing, unless being used, one anchor shall be stored mounted on the forward watertight bulkhead in the forward cabin.
-The other anchor shall be stored in the port cockpit locker.

-3. All personal gear may be stowed as you please
+- 1. Any loose books, charts, paper work may be stowed in the navigation table or placed on the adjacent shelves. - 2.
+While racing, unless being used, one anchor shall be stored mounted on the forward watertight bulkhead in the forward cabin.
+The other anchor shall be stored in the compartment aft of the engine block. - 3.
+All personal gear may be stowed as you please